la2050/challenge/_2021/create/truthseekers-inc.md

   educating people on our innovative health and wellness approach for creatives in LA with our diverse backgrounds, multigenerational homes, and unique artistry.
-Approximately how many people will be directly impacted by this proposal?: '100' Approximately how many people will be indirectly impacted by this proposal?: '10000' Please describe the broader impact of your proposal.: >- The impact of our proposal allows Los Angeles to increase its metrics in creative opportunities for youth with a well rounded program to launch their entertainment industry experience with live broadcast and media production.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '100' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10000' Describe how Los Angeles County will be different if your work is successful.: >- The impact of our proposal allows Los Angeles to increase its metrics in creative opportunities for youth with a well rounded program to launch their entertainment industry experience with live broadcast and media production.
 By